Restore Comprehensive Funding

 Components of a Comprehensive State Strategy:

-From 2000-2009, Washington State dedicated portions of tobacco tax revenues and Master Settlement funding into a multi-faceted, comprehensive program to prevent use and help people quit nicotine.
-A seven-year program plan was developed through an inclusive process and is described in A Tobacco Prevention and Control Plan For Washington State (September 2000).
 This is a model strategy that Washington needs to reinvest in.
+The seven-year program plan was developed through an inclusive process and is described in A Tobacco Prevention and Control Plan For Washington State (September 2000).

 Hard Consequences of Funding Cuts

-Lack of sufficient investment has slowed the state’s progress towards reducing smoking and other nicotine use, especially in communities with the highest tobacco use rates, and subsequently those that are most impacted by tobacco-related disease and premature death.
+Lack of sufficient investment has slowed the state’s progress towards reducing smoking and other nicotine use, especially in communities with the highest tobacco use rates.

 State funding for commercial tobacco prevention and cessation was dramatically cut during the Great Recession in 2009, and has not been restored to support the proven comprehensive strategy outlined above.
 Program funding went from an average of $23.6 million per year (2000-2009) to an average of $2.3 million per year (2012-2022).
 Successful programs were scaled back or shut down, and many experienced staff could not be retained.

-Washington receives more than $500 million per year in tobacco tax revenues and Master Settlement Agreement payments.
-None of these funds are dedicated to helping people who want to stop using nicotine products, supporting nicotine-free youth, or countering the constant onslaught of enticing new products from the tobacco industry.
+None of these revenues are dedicated to helping people who want to stop using nicotine products, supporting nicotine-free youth, or countering the constant onslaught of enticing new products from the tobacco industry.

 From 2012-2022, less than 1% of tobacco-related Washington state revenues were invested in nicotine prevention and cessation.